What priority outcome did we evaluate?

 What did we do?

-The Office of Evaluation Sciences (OES) and Treasury collaborated to understand Tribes’ and NEUs’ experience using and reporting on their SLFRF funds.
-Given the lack of data and the number and diversity of Tribes and NEUs, OES used qualitative and quantitative methods to undertake an in-depth study of Tribes’ and NEUs’ experience.
-OES consulted with members of Tribal nations and Treasury’s Tribal liaison team on the research design, questionnaire, and synthesis.
+We collaborated with Treasury to understand Tribes’ and NEUs’ experience using and reporting on their SLFRF funds.
+Given the lack of data and the number and diversity of Tribes and NEUs, we used qualitative and quantitative methods to undertake an in-depth study of Tribes’ and NEUs’ experience.
+We consulted with members of Tribal nations and Treasury’s Tribal liaison team on the research design, questionnaire, and synthesis.

 What did we learn?